istgaips/invite/views/people.md

 </span></img>
 </span>

-Márcia Baptista graduated in Information Systems and Computer Engineering.
+Márcia Baptista is graduated in Information Systems and Computer Engineering.

 She is interested in game theory, economics, social dilemmas, simulation and rational choice theory.